-Homemade milk kefir is made from kefir grains, which are a symbiotic colony of bacteria and yeast.
-It traditionally used as a drink, but it’s also great for smoothies or as a buttermilk substitute.
-It can even thicken so that you use it like yogurt.
+Milk kefir is made from kefir grains – a symbiotic colony of bacteria and yeast (SCOBY).
+It is traditionally used as a probiotic drink, however, it’s also great for smoothies or as a buttermilk substitute.
+It can even thicken like yogurt!

 - Milk kefir is a great replacement for buttermilk in baking.

 - You can use kefir grains to culture whipping cream for ice cream and cultured butter.

 - You can use it to make soft cheese.